 - fork or whisk

-- 1 cup plant-based milk or almond milk or organic soy milk
+- 1 cup organic soy milk

 - 1 tablespoon apple cider vinegar or lemon juice